A visit to Kruger National Park in South Africa is food for the soul of the weary tourist.

-As our ranger guide Ed tells us, the best way to approach a day at Kruger is to have no expectations at all and to take everything that comes as a bonus.
+On one of our game drives, ranger guide Ed tells us that the best way to approach a day at Kruger is to have no expectations at all and to take everything that comes as a bonus.
 The park is full of unexpected, joyful experiences that will leave you breathless.
 Good things often come in very small packages, and it will all happen when you least expect it.

-Back to our game drive — and while we don’t get to see a leopard, we do see three majestic lionesses in all their royal glory.
-We also spot several of my favourite African animal — the warthog.
-They’re so unattractive and yet so utterly gorgeous (watch them shoot off with their little tuft-tipped tales straight up in the air).
+While we don’t get to see a leopard on any of our drives, we do spot three lionesses in all their royal glory.
+We also see several of my favourite African animal — the warthog.
+They’re so unattractive, and yet so utterly gorgeous (watch them shoot off with their little tuft-tipped tales straight up in the air).
 There are ‘NAFIs’ galore (‘not another f’ing impala’ as the locals call them), and four rare honey badgers are the furry black and white icing on our Kruger cake.

 Enjoy a slice for yourself one day soon.
 Your soul will thank you for it.

 Kruger is located about a four hour drive from Johannesburg.
 It’s roughly 400km.
 So one option is to rent a car and head up there yourself.
 However, most people do it as part of an organised tour or an overland safari.